conorbrooke77/Data-Science-ML-Project/README.md

     ```

 <br>
-The boxplot analysis provides a comprehensive visual comparison of the distribution of features like petal and sepal dimensions across different Iris species.
+The boxplot analysis provides a visual comparison of the distribution of features like petal and sepal dimensions across different Iris species.

 <br>